Powerlearnproject/se-assignment-day-2-git-and-github-Oshushu17/README.md

 Version control systems (VCS) stand as a pivotal practice within software development, enabling better management, tracking, and implementation of changes to code and related files thereby making it a popular tool for programmers.

 Version Control promotes project integrity by allowing programmers to track who modified changes to code and if errors are made, they can be quickly tackled.
-These modifications are visible to all team working on the project
+These modifications are visible to all team working on the project.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?
 - Create an email